Behram-Khattak/job_portal/README.md

 # job_portal
-A job portal site that lookouts the job suitable for you
+A job portal site that looksout the job suitable for you